EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-post-vacation-doldrum.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: post-vacation-doldrum
 title: Post vacation doldrum
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=32
-categories:
-  - Uncategorized
 ---

 At the end of 2007, Ciri and I left Germany and moved to North Carolina.
 Thousands of miles away from the amazing friends we made in Kaiserslautern and thousands of miles away from family in California.